 No. A low coolant level warning should not turn on the service engine soon or check the engine light.
 Unless the coolant system is almost empty, the engine temperature sensor may malfunction, triggering the check engine light.

 What happens if you overfill the BMW cooling system?

 If you overfill the cooling system, it may cause it to be overpressurized.
 Excessive coolant will be released via the release valve on the cap.

 In most cases, the BMW coolant is a blue color.

 Is it ok to mix or use a different brand coolant on BMW?

-- Yes, but it's not recommended.
-With that said, it is better to have some coolant than driving a BMW with no coolant at all.
-Once you get your car to a mechanic, you may want to do a full system flush and install the correct BMW coolant.
+Yes, but it’s not recommended.
+With that said, it is better to have some coolant than to drive a BMW with no coolant.
+Once you get your car to a mechanic, you may want a full system flush and install the correct BMW coolant.

 Intermittent Cooling Warning Light

-- If BMW coolant too low warning light comes on and then turns off, the level may have dropped slightly.
+If BMW coolant is too low, a warning light comes on and then turns off, and the level may have dropped slightly.
 Check the coolant level and add as necessary.